djoos-cookbooks/newrelic/README.md

 =========

 ### 0.4.8
-    * renamed install recipe to repository to more accurately reflect behaviour
+    * renamed install recipe to repository to more accurately reflect behaviour (Alex Trull)
-    * copied default to install recipe to avoid surprises for users of ::install
-    * added windows support to the server-monitor recipe
+    * added Windows support to the server-monitor recipe (Alex Trull)
-    * some reformatting and documentation updates
+    * some reformatting and documentation updates (Alex Trull)

 ### 0.4.7
     * splitting up attributes into recipe-specific files